GIScience/gis-training-resource-center/content/Module_2/en_qgis_basemap.md

 ## QuickMapServices

 There are lots of plugins available for QGIS that provide additional tools not available in a standard installation.
-The [plugins page](/content/Wiki/en_qgis_plugins_wiki.md) on the wiki provides a more detailed example information.
+The [plugins page](/content/Wiki/en_qgis_plugins_wiki.md) on the wiki provides more detailed example information.
 One useful plugin is [QuickMapServices](https://nextgis.com/blog/quickmapservices/).
 This plugin lets you access a wide range of basemaps that are not available in QGIS by default, such as Bing or Sentinel-2 satellite imagery.